Gsolis-C/Small-Code-Snippets/Tips/README.md

 ## Don't Panic

-This would be a pretty good time for me to repeat this **DON'T PANIC!** Yes, I know that the code isn't working.
-Yes I know that the deadline is right now.
+This would be a pretty good time for me to repeat this.

+**DON'T PANIC!**

+No, not even because the code isn't working.

+No, not even if the deadline is right now.

 Yes I know that your boss is a no-fun know-nothing-know-it-all that is hovering over your shoulder right now looking for the tiniest reason to fire you.

-This paragraph is probably good enough.
+The last couple of sentences are probably good enough.
 Your fault for leaving it open.

 All of this is precisely the reason you shouldn't panic.
 Apart from being recognized as someone who keeps their cool in dire situations, panic is just going to make things worse.
 Especially if you can't see a way out of it because of it.